Trauma Center (video game series): Gameplay

+An early surgical operation from Trauma Center: Under the Knife 2; surgical gameplay is similar across the series, focusing on using different tools to treat injuries and medical conditions, and most titles feature art by Masayuki Doi.

 The gameplay and presentation of Trauma Center use two recurring features: surgery simulation carried out from a first-person view, and the narrative delivered using a visual novel style.
 (Note: Visual novel genre cited in official Atlus pages.)
 Trauma Team includes surgery, but also shows five other specialties: emergency medicine where patients at the scene are given rapid treatments, endoscopy for small-scale internal treatment of the respiratory and the GI tracts, orthopedics which focuses on skeletal operations and reconstruction, diagnosis for determining medical conditions through a routine of speaking with the patient and examining medical scans, and forensic medicine where evidence from crime scenes and the victims are used to reach a conclusion to the case.

 During surgery, the player operates on patients using a variety of tools: a scalpel, forceps, a healing gel known as the antibiotic gel, a syringe for injecting various medicines and vital stabilizers, a suture needle for stitching wounds, a surgical drain, a surgical laser, and an ultrasound scanner.
 The games also include special tools used outside the normal ones, such as the defibrillator for resuscitation, as well as bandages for covering surgical incisions.
 Operation types include treating car accident victims, tumor extractions, skin grafts for burn victims, bone fixation, aneurysms, organ transplants, as well as treating the various man-made diseases in the series.
 The DS titles make use of the touch screen, with players selecting and using tools using icons.
 For Second Opinion, New Blood, and Trauma Team, the controls were adjusted to work with the Wii Remote and Nunchuk, and added motion control functions, such as a modified version of the defibrillator.
-All titles feature a system called the Vitals, which can range from 0 to 99 and represent the patient's status during an operation.
-If this value drops below 0 during a gameplay section, the player will experience a game over.

 A recurring gameplay mechanic across the series is the Healing Touch, an ability which grants superhuman advantages to surgeons who hold it.
 Its effects vary between individuals, with demonstrated abilities including slowing time, healing patients, and preventing a patient's vitals from dropping.
 It is activated by drawing a star shape on the screen.
 The Healing Touch and similar fantastical elements were toned down or removed in Trauma Team.
 Both New Blood and Trauma Team included local cooperative multiplayer options.